nielshojen/offset/README.md

 ### Unexpected Bonuses
 * Oddly enough, even if you have a user set to automatically log in, Offset will still work when you reboot your Mac--I've tested this!
-* And if you have a user logged in locally on a machine and another user logged in simultaneously on the same machine remotely via Apple Remote Desktop, and both uers log out around the same time, scripts will run both times (and the lastUserName will work in scripts for both users).
+* And if you have a user logged in locally on a machine and another user logged in simultaneously on the same machine remotely via Apple Remote Desktop, and both users log out around the same time, scripts will run both times (and the lastUserName will work in scripts for both users).
 I have tested this.

 ## How to Install Offset
 ### .pkg Method